-Do you know if you have any allergies and/or sensitivities towards certain materials?
+Do you know if you have allergies or sensitivities to any bedding materials?
 This is the first thing to consider when purchasing a new pillow.
 You two will be getting up close and personal for a good eight hours every night, so you want to make sure what your pillow’s made of is up to the challenge of keeping you comfortable.

-If have known allergies/sensitivities, make sure you read ingredient labels carefully before making your purchase.
+If you have known allergies/sensitivities, make sure you read ingredient labels carefully before making your purchase.

 You’ve narrowed down the search based on what you can and cannot tolerate in a pillow’s filling, now it’s time to further hone in on what you want by considering your own personal preferences.

 What exactly am I talking about?
 Well, what are your priorities?
 What do you focus on in your own life that you want to feel is reflected in your perfect pillow?
 Are you environmentally conscious?
 Maybe you’re looking for ecologically sustainable materials, certified organic, or vegan-friendly products.
 Maybe you’re looking for staying power; something that has value and will last a long time.
 Whatever your personal preferences, take note of them and make sure you’re in the market for a product that fits these preferences.
 Otherwise, you’re not going to be comfortable with your pillow choice, even if it is oh-so very comfortable.

 Now let’s learn about the different materials available and the benefits each one offers.
 Whether you’re interested in a material that’s classic, hard-working, good-looking, or cares about the environment, you’re sure to find what you’re after in the list below: